restechnica/semverbot/README.md

 ### Focus on automation and pipelines

-* `sbot` uses `git` to manage versions, which is today's standard for version control systems
+* `sbot` uses `git` to manage versions, which is today's standard version control system
 * `sbot` does **not** use a file to keep track of the version
   * no pipeline loops
   * no need to maintain the version in two places, e.g., both a package.json file and git tags